 Spinal cord imaging, with ultrasonography or MRI, is essential in children with OSD; even children with minimal cutaneous findings may have underlying spinal abnormalities (those with overt defects do not require spinal cord imaging because the anatomy is known).
 Plain x-rays of the spine, hips, and, if they are malformed, lower extremities are done.
-Cranial imaging using ultrasonography, CT, or MRI is done to look for hydrocephalus.
+Cranial imaging using ultrasonography, CT, or MRI is done to look for hydrocephalus and syringomyelia.

 Once the diagnosis of spina bifida is made, urinary tract evaluation is essential and includes urinalysis, urine culture, BUN and creatinine determination, and ultrasonography.
 Measurement of bladder capacity and pressure at which urine exits into the urethra can determine prognosis and intervention.
 Need for further testing, such as urodynamics and voiding cystourethrogram, depends on previous findings and associated anomalies.

-Prenatal screening can be done by doing fetal ultrasonography and by measuring maternal serum levels of α-fetoprotein (see Maternal serum screening for neural tube defects), ideally between 16 and 18 wk gestation; levels can also be done on amniotic fluid samples if previous testing suggests an increased risk.
+Prenatal screening can be done by doing fetal ultrasonography and by measuring maternal serum levels of α-fetoprotein (see Maternal serum screening for neural tube defects), ideally between 16 wk and 18 wk gestation; levels can also be done on amniotic fluid samples if previous testing suggests an increased risk.
 Elevated levels suggest increased risk of spina bifida cystica (OSD rarely causes elevated levels).

 Prognosis varies by the level of cord involvement and the number and severity of associated anomalies.
 Prognosis is worse for children with higher cord level (eg, thoracic) lesions or who have kyphosis, hydrocephalus, early hydronephrosis, and associated congenital anomalies.
 With proper care, however, most children do well.
 Loss of renal function and ventricular shunt complications are the usual causes of death in older children.

 Without early surgical treatment, neurologic damage can progress in OSD.
-Treatment for all spina bifida requires a united effort by specialists from several disciplines; neurosurgical, urologic, orthopedic, pediatric, and social service evaluations are important.
+Treatment for all spina bifida requires a united effort by specialists from several disciplines; neurosurgical, urologic, orthopedic, pediatric, psychiatric/psychologic, and social service evaluations are important.
 It is important to assess the type, vertebral segment, and extent of the lesion; the infant's health status; and associated anomalies.
 Discussion with the family should ascertain the family's strengths, desires, and resources, and community resources, including availability of ongoing care.

 A myelomeningoocele identified at birth is covered immediately with a sterile dressing.
 If the myelomeningocele is leaking CSF, antibiotics are started to prevent meningitis.
 Neurosurgical repair of a myelomeningocele or an open spine typically is done within the first 72 h after birth to reduce the risk of meningeal or ventricular infection.
 If the lesion is large or is in a difficult location, plastic surgeons may be consulted to ensure adequate closure.